milanmadar/coolio-orm/README.md

 // Now our Entity has an ID
 $geotest->getId(); // 1

+//
+// Read entities (rows) from the database
+//

 // Get an entity from the database
 $geotest = $geotestManager->findById( 1 );
 $geotest->getTitle(); // "My first Geometry enabled Entity"